 Khadijah – A key learning for me was the realization that a virtual event goes far beyond recreating the same in-person event experience.
 While it is important for us to keep in mind what the event previously looked like in-person, many of our clients are coming to us to plan their first ever virtual event.
 The fresh start of taking an event virtual provides an opportunity to improve on the overall attendee and stakeholder experience.
 It is a chance for us to gain a deeper understanding of what aspects of the event experience are truly important to the success of the event and to examine and reinvent what the event objectives are in the virtual space.

-Lindsay – One key takeaway that I believe summarizes all the learnings from this course is that it’s important to bring on an experienced digital event specialist as early on in the planning process as possible.
+Lindsay – One key takeaway is that it’s important to bring on an experienced digital event specialist as early on in the planning process as possible.
 The success of your digital event is reliant on taking a strategic approach to designing your event, from the structure of the program, to the selection of your virtual platform and everything in between.
 An experienced digital event specialist has tips and tricks to help design a program that will keep your audience fully engaged throughout the event.

 Q: Any other thoughts you’d like to share?

-Khadijah – The silver lining of this pandemic has been the opportunity to learn about and be exposed to the world of virtual events.
+Khadijah – The silver lining of this pandemic has been the opportunity to learn about and the exposure to the world of virtual events.
 I am eager to begin executing hybrid events when the time presents!

 Lindsay – I am incredibly proud to be a part of an industry that has exhibited such resilience and adaptability during this challenging time.
 These circumstances amplify the importance of continuing education opportunities, ongoing research and a general attitude of forward-thinking in the events industry.
 I am very grateful for PCMA giving me the opportunity to build my knowledge and skills, as well as providing me with the tools to be a better asset to my organization.